TeeFooLoo/documentation-systems-lab/reference-implementation/atlas-commerce/getting-started/authentication.md

 At a high level, authentication follows a simple four-step process.

-1. Register your application and receive a client ID and client secret.
+1. Register your application and receive a Client ID and Client Secret.
 2. Exchange those credentials for an OAuth access token.
 3. Include the access token in the `Authorization` header of each API request.
 4. Request a new access token when the existing token expires.